#2 in My City & My Town – Appreciating London Series

 4. The Queen’s House

 The Queen’s House is a historic royal house which served as a former royal residence, Greenwich Palace, where Elizabeth I was born.
-It was built between 1616 and 1636 and was designed by the famous architect, Inigo Jones, who was inspired by his travels in Italy and the Queen’s House was the first Classical building in England.
-The building is Grade 1 listed and is an ancient monument and includes the 35 metres (115 feet) axial vista to the River Thames. [to continue reading click here]
+It was built between 1616 and 1636 and was designed by the famous architect, Inigo Jones.
+Jones was inspired by his travels in Italy and the Queen’s House was the first classical building in England.
+The building is Grade 1 listed and is an ancient monument and includes the 35 metres (115 feet) axial vista to River Thames. [to continue reading click here]

 5. The Natural Maritime Museum

 I am sure that you will not be bored with a visit to the National Maritime Museum 😊.
 It features popular artworks and space-photography that will capture your interest from the time you walk-in as it did mine, on this visit.

 The National Maritime Museum is a perfect place to visit after the Queens House as it is located next to it.
 It is a place where you can [to continue reading click here]